The Masque of Mandragora: Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping wrote of the serial in The Discontinuity Guide (1995), "One of the few metaphors in Doctor Who history (nasty alien energy mass = superstition and scientific ignorance) is blurred by the lack of actual scientific understanding that the story exhibits.
 Looks and sounds great, though."
 In The Television Companion (1998), David J. Howe and Stephen James Walker reported that viewers had a mixed reaction to the serial, according to the BBC's Audience Research Report, but there had been a majority of "moderate approval".
 Howe and Walker themselves commended the "very well written and highly intelligent" scripts, the "polished production", and strong cast.
 In 2010, Patrick Mulkern of Radio Times described the serial as "polished" with "an air of confidence in the writing and performances".
 He praised the masked ball ending and the costumes and music, and remarked that "perhaps the only feeble note is the representation of the Helix".
 DVD Talk's Ian Jane gave The Masque of Mandragora three and a half out of five stars, calling it "pretty entertaining stuff".
 While he felt that "it's a bit predictable and most of the supporting cast is surprisingly poorly defined", he praised Baker and the atmosphere of the serial and wrote that ultimately the good outweighs the bad.

 Commercial releases

 In print

 A novelisation of this serial, written by Philip Hinchcliffe, was published by Target Books in December 1977.
 A French translation of it was published in 1987.
 An unabridged reading of the novelisation read by Tim Pigott-Smith was released by BBC Audiobooks in April 2009.

 Home media

-This story was released on VHS in August 1991, on DVD on 8 February 2010, and as part of the Season 14 Collection on Bluray on 4 May 2020.
+This story was released on VHS in August 1991, on DVD on 8 February 2010, and as part of the Season 14 Collection on Blu-ray on 4 May 2020.
 This serial was also released as part of the Doctor Who DVD Files in issue 64 on 15 June 2011.